cfengine/documentation/examples.markdown

 ## Integrating the Example into your Main Policy

-The following steps makes the example policy part of your main policy.
-Some examples require addition steps - see the respective documentation page for details.
+The following steps make the example policy part of your main policy.
+Some examples require additional steps - see the respective documentation page for details.

 1. Copy the file from `/var/cfengine/share/doc/examples` to `/var/cfengine/masterfiles`.